diyaanniethomas/eigenvalues-and-eigenvectors-calculator/README.md

-This sample program helps to calculate eigenvalues and eigenvecors of a 3x3 matrix.
+This sample program helps to calculate eigenvalues and eigenvectors of a 3x3 matrix.